shipmonk-rnd/phpstan-rules/README.md

 200 > '1e2'; // comparing different types is denied
 ```

-### AllowNamedArgumentOnlyInAttributesRule *
+### AllowNamedArgumentOnlyInAttributesRule
 - Allows usage of named arguments only in native attributes
 - Before native attributes, we used [DisallowNamedArguments](https://github.com/slevomat/coding-standard#slevomatcodingstandardfunctionsdisallownamedarguments).
 But we used Doctrine annotations, which almost "require" named arguments when converted to native attributes.
-- Requires NamedArgumentSourceVisitor to work
+- This one is highly opinionated, you can easily disable it as described above
 ```php
 class User {
     #[Column(type: Types::STRING, nullable: false)] // allowed